DataDog/hiring-engineers/answers.md

 ### Monitoring Data:

-I created a new Metric Monitor that watches the average of mu custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
+I created a new Metric Monitor that watches the average of my custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
 - Warning threshold of 500
 - Alerting threshold of 800
 - And also ensure that it will notify you if there is No Data for this query over the past 10m.